bartrosa/portfolio/README.md

 # portfolio
-A collection of sample programs for demonstration.
+A collection of sample programs for demonstration purpose.

 # Content
 - `robot-framework/`  simple Robot Framework demo